 All providers must have an Ohio BCI background check.

-BCI and FBI checks are available at the DCBDD offices.
-Check the website calendar for BCI/FBI Background Check Hours or Provider Coordinator Drop In Hours.
+Check our website calendar for BCI/FBI Background Check Hours or Provider Coordinator Drop In Hours.

 In order to obtain a background check from DCBDD you must: